DigitalSlideArchive/ImageDePHI/README.md

 In order to read the base rules and build your own custom rule sets, it is important to understand the format in which rulesets are specified.
 Rulesets are defined by `.yml` files (one ruleset per file), and are a dictionary with the following top-level tags: `name`, `description`, `output_file_name`, `tiff`, and `svs`.

 ### Generic Properties
-The following three properties belong to the rulesets themselve, and don't influence redaction behavior.
+The following three properties belong to the rulesets themselves, and don't influence redaction behavior.

 #### `name`
 Provide a name for a ruleset.
 This is used by the `imagedephi plan` command to specify which ruleset is being used to redact a particular piece of metadata.